ndless-nspire/nsptools-history/Ndless/branches/3.0-tno/doc/ReadMe.txt

   confirmation of the reception of 'ndless_resources.tns'), else Ndless's popup will block (you can still dismiss it by turning off and on the calculator).
 - Ndless v1.x/v2.x programs which use the show_msgbox() function must be rebuilt to be compatible.
-Opening corrupted files will trigger a reboot instead of displaying an error message.
-- No OS can be sent as long as Ndless is installed
+- Opening corrupted files will trigger a reboot instead of displaying an error message.

 A more complete list of known isues can be found in the tracker: http://www.unsads.com/projects/nsptools